jeremy-w/current-shorthand/index.md

   - It ends with a downer: everyone Sweet was excited to show the finished, printed version of the shorthand he'd been working on for a decade had died before he got to that point.
 E-hugs from the future, Señor Sweet.
 Publishing paid off!
 - [**Orthographic Current**]({{ "/manual/orthographic" | relative_url }}) describes the orthographic system.
 It provides a fast way to write words as they are spelt (orthographically), as opposed to how they are pronounced (phonetically).
   - The original text is about 25 handwritten pages describing the system followed by 15 pages of example texts demonstrating it at work.
 It's a simpler system than Phonetic Current (so many fewer vowels!), so it's a good place to start.
-  - As of 27 November 2020, the core system description is complete.
-You can now learn the system using just this Website!
-  - Work continues to transcribe the many contraction techniques and the longer sample texts ("specimens").
+  - As of 1 January 2021, transcription of the Orthographic manual is complete.
+(It might in future be enhanced with further section headings and a transcription of the specimens not transcribed in the original manual.)
 - **Phonetic Current** describes the phonetic system.
 The system is described in around 80 handwritten pages.
 These are followed by about 13 pages of example texts.
   - There's no link because I haven't begun typing it up yet.